supabase-community/supabase-kt-plugins/ComposeAuth/README.md

             is NativeSignInResult.NetworkError -> {}
         }
     },
-    fallback = { // optional: add custom error handling, not required by default
+    onIdToken = ComposeAuth.LINK_IDENTITY_CALLBACK, // optional: if you want to link an identity to an existing account rather than signing in fallback = { // optional: add custom error handling, not required by default

     }